Nanoparticles and Robotics Research Amid Maintenance Today

-Category: Space Hits: 0Expedition 65 astronauts (from left) Akihiko Hoshide and Shane Kimbrough talked to elementary school students from New York City on June 9.
+Category: Space Hits: 1Expedition 65 astronauts (from left) Akihiko Hoshide and Shane Kimbrough talked to elementary school students from New York City on June 9.

 The Expedition 65 crew members focused their Friday space research activities on nanoparticles and free-flying robotics.
 Their International Space Station maintenance activities included updating science communications hardware and replacing life support components.